Todd McClay: Fourth term, 2017–2020

 During the 2017 general election, McClay retained Rotorua for National by a margin of 7,901 votes.

 In late August 2019, former National MP Jami-Lee Ross alleged that McClay had helped to facilitate a NZ$150,000 to the National Party in his capacity as Trade Minister in 2016 from a company owned by Chinese millionaire Lin Lang.
 McClay and the National Party have denied these allegations.

-Fifth term, 2020–present
+Fifth term, 2020–2023

 During the 2020 general election, McClay retained his seat in Rotorua by a final margin of 825 votes.

 McClay was one of only eight MPs to vote against the Conversion Practices Prohibition Legislation Act 2022.
 He voted against it at its first reading (which then-party-leader Judith Collins instructed her MPs to do), for it at its second reading, and against it at its third and final reading.

 Following a reshuffle in party leader Christopher Luxon's shadow cabinet on 19 January 2023, McClay was given the new Hunting and Fishing portfolio.
 He retained his 16th place ranking within Luxon's shadow cabinet.

+Following the announcement of Todd Muller's retirement from Parliament on 17 March 2023, McClay was given National's Agriculture portfolio and promoted to 12th place ranking within Luxon's shadow cabinet.